JamesLemony/jameslemony.github.io/content/Course Notes/Conjunctions/When and While - As and Just As.md

 > When you know you are wrong, you are willing to do whatever it takes to get to her.
 > Simon rejected to all claims against him when the owner of the company had proof that he was the one who embezzled money from the company.
 >
+> While you were running, I drank water.
+> She solved math problems while she was drinking coffee.
+> The mechanic was fixing the car when the customer came.
+> The teacher was explaining the question when the students talked.
 > I don't want you to drive while you're so tired.
 > She waited while he poured a cup of coffee.
 > They stay awake at night while researchers work in the daytime.